Kerala Mutton Stew (Ishtu) with Coconut

 - Mix together mutton, turmeric, ginger paste, salt and marinate for 30 minutes

-- Pressure cook the mutton till its 90% done.
-This will take 4-5 whistles if using a traditional pressure cooker or 20 minutes in the Instant Pot.
-Set aside once cooked and reserve all the stock.
+- Add water and pressure cook the mutton till its 90% done.
+This will take 4-5 whistles if using a traditional pressure cooker or 20 minutes in the instant pot.
+Once cooked, drain the mutton, reserve the stock and set them aside.

 - Heat coconut oil in a large pot or dutch oven and add cloves, cardamom, cinnamon, green chillies and curry leaves.
 Saute for a minute or two till fragrant.
-Add onions and saute for two more minutes.
+Add onions, ginger and saute for two more minutes.

 Video